-Partner 23: Helmholtz-Zentrum Geesthacht
+Partner 23: Helmholtz-Zentrum Hereon

 Role in the project

-HZG is partner in the project and will conduct sampling and chemical analysis with focus on transport of plant protection products (PPPs) to off-target areas as a contribution to WP2 (task 2.2).
+Hereon is partner in the project and will conduct sampling and chemical analysis with focus on transport of plant protection products (PPPs) to off-target areas as a contribution to WP2 (task 2.2).

 |Prof. dr. (h.c.)
-Ebinghaus is head of the Department for Environmental Chemistry.
+Ebinghaus Ebinghaus is head of the Institute of Coastal Environmental Chemistry.
 His research fields include transport, deposition and air/sea-gas exchange of atmospheric trace constituents, such as mercury and persistent organic pollutants (POPs) with special emphasis on substances of emerging concern for the coastal, marine, and polar environment.

-|Dr. Gandrass is researcher in the Department for Environmental Chemistry with over 30 years of experience in ultra-trace analysis or organic contaminants with a focus on emerging contaminants in marine and coastal environments including river catchments.
+|Dr. Gandrass is head of the Department for Organic Environmental Chemistry with over 30 years of experience in ultra-trace analysis or organic contaminants with a focus on emerging contaminants in marine and coastal environments including river catchments.